abiheiri/fifteythree/README.md

 ### Limitations

-Regions are not supported at the time.
+Regions are not supported, instead they are automatically inherited from your aws config file.